 Black Friday Aftermath – When Did the Chaos Become so Controlled?

-Ah, Thanksgiving, one of the magical times of the year when each one of us get to take a break from the busy and hectic routines of our lives.
-When all of us, for once get together in the spirit of gratitude, devoutness and blessed food.
+Ah, Thanksgiving, one of the magical times of the year when each one of us gets to take a break from the busy and hectic routines of our lives.
+When all of us, for once get together in the spirit of gratitude, devoutness, and blessed food.

 But there’s (NOW) so much more to the peaceful Thanksgiving!
-Did you forget the “Black Friday Sales“?
+Did you forget “Black Friday Sales“?